iCliniq Logo

 Hi doctor,

 I have excess red blood cells in my body.
-Recently, I had blood checkup, and it was 16.9% as per the report.
-Kindly advice to reduce it.
+Recently, I had a blood checkup, and it was 16.9 % as per the report.
+Kindly advise to reduce it.
 I am 27 years old.
-I have little chest pain too when I squeeze my chest with a pressure through shoulders.
+I have a little chest pain too when I squeeze my chest with pressure through my shoulders.

 Hello,